masternodeh/0-docs/docs/zerobridge.md

 #### Same wallet

-A cross chain always happen from the same origin and destination wallet address:  Tokens leave a chain and arrive on another chain, still inside the same wallet.
+A cross chain always happens from the same origin and destination wallet address:  Tokens leave a chain and arrive on another chain, still inside the same wallet.

 <img alt="Picture" src={useBaseUrl('/img/zerobridge-1.jpg')} />